When Serious Illness Strikes

 Never assume things will work as they should.
 If someone tells you he or she will do something – consult with a colleague, order a test, fax a document, call you with results, talk to your insurance, phone in a prescription – make sure to follow up yourself.
 All too often, these things fail to happen as promised, with sometimes serious consequences.

 Schedule appointments as early as possible.
 Many specialists are booked months in advance.
 You can ask to be put on a cancellation list and call frequently to check for unexpected openings.
 This is where the “making friends” advice can help.

 Continue your medical education.
 Medical breakthroughs happen every day.
 Once you have identified your credible sources, check regularly for new information.
 Google Alerts are one useful tool that will send updates on the topics you request.

-Author: Elisabeth Schuler, President Patient Navigator, LLC.
-Please cite this source if content is used.
+Author: Elisabeth Schuler, Founder and CEO Patient Navigator, LLC.
+Please cite this source if content is referenced.